Meta Planning Technique and Process

 Disadvantages of meta planning as a brainstorming technique

-There are a number of drawbacks to using meta-planning as a method of brainstorming.
+There are a number of drawbacks to using method of brainstorming.
 Some disadvantages can be solved by taking concrete measures.

-- Organizing the meta planning process can be costly.
+- Organizing the process can be costly.
 Costs can be high for specific materials, locations, facilitators and other supplies.

 - Some handwritten input is difficult to read.
 Emphasize that people should try to keep it as clear as possible.